 day of the dead marigolds in centerpiece sugar skull tag

-Finish off with a Sugar Skull hangtag!
-There are many sites that offer free sugar skull printables that with a little imagination can be used in endless different ways.
-I downloaded these from Bespoke Bride, cut each one out individually and glued it to a craft paper hangtag.
+Finish off with a sugar skull hangtag!
+Many sites offer free sugar skull printables that, with a little imagination, can be used in endless different ways.
+I downloaded these from Bespoke Bride, cut each one out individually, and glued it to a craft paper hangtag.

 I totally love the whole look of this simple yet fun and festive tablescape.
 What a beautiful setting to honor and celebrate a loved one.